DavidR86/term_snake/README.md

 I also tested it with a new version of Debian with the Xcfe4-terminal.
 It works well too, but I had to install an emoji font.

 ## Information
-- The game runs in real time directly in the terminal.
+- The game runs in the terminal.
 It reads keyboard input from /dev/input/ directly and the graphics are made with ANSI escape codes.
-- The game has retro-ounding music.
+- The game has retro-sounding music.
-- There best version is the one that uses Unicode emojis, but if your terminal does not support it, you can run the ASCII version.
+- The best version is the one that uses Unicode emojis, but if your terminal does not support it, you can run the ASCII version.
 - Pro-tip: You can customize your terminal to make the game look different (by changing the size of the window, the fonts, colors and even the background)

 ## To build and run: (See the install.sh script)